NCR Payments Review (Formerly JetPay)

-JetPay provides a full range of features for both retail and online businesses, although their primary focus is ecommerce.
-Here’s an overview of what they offer:
+NCR provides a full range of features for both retail and online businesses, although its primary focus is eCommerce.
+Here’s an overview of what the company offers:

-- Merchant Accounts: JetPay offers traditional full-service merchant accounts, complete with a unique merchant identification number.
-The company is a direct processor, so they’ll process your transactions and handle all customer service issues regarding both your merchant account and any ancillary services you’ve added.
-You won’t have to deal with a third-party backend processor in the event of an account hold, freeze, or termination.
+- Merchant Accounts: NCR offers traditional full-service merchant accounts, complete with a unique merchant identification number.
+The company is a direct processor, so it processes your transactions and handles all customer service issues regarding both your merchant account and any ancillary services you’ve added.
+You won’t have to deal with a third-party back-end processor in the event of an account hold, freeze, or termination.

-- Payment Gateway: For ecommerce merchants, JetPay appears to offer a proprietary payment gateway.
-However, they don’t provide much specific information about it on their website.
-Major features of their gateway include support for recurring billing, Level I PCI compliance, an automatic account updater, tokenization, and a transaction recycler feature that automatically re-submits declined transactions for up to 12 days.
+- Payment Gateway: For eCommerce merchants, NCR appears to offer a proprietary payment gateway.
+However, the company doesn’t provide much specific information about it on its website.
+Major features of its gateway include support for recurring billing, Level I PCI compliance, an automatic account updater, tokenization, and a transaction recycler feature that automatically re-submits declined transactions for up to 12 days.
 No pricing information is disclosed, but you can expect to pay a monthly gateway fee and possibly a one-time gateway setup fee as well.

-- eCheck (ACH) Payments: The company offers an eCheck (ACH) payments service, but the single page they devote to it on their website is long on marketing hype and short on details.
+- eCheck (ACH) Payments: The company offers an echeck (ACH) payments service, but the single page NCR devotes to it on its website is long on marketing hype and short on details.
 You can expect some upfront and recurring costs to add this to your merchant account, especially if you need a paper check scanner.

 Fees & Rates

-Like many merchant account providers, JetPay does not disclose any account fees or processing rates on their website.
-The main reason for doing this is that these expenses are tailored to each individual merchant, and aren’t standardized.
 While this isn’t so great from a transparency standpoint, it does give you some room to negotiate and possibly save money overall when setting up your account.
 Like it or not, your negotiating power will depend a lot more on your monthly processing volume and your processing history than anything else.
 Being a skilled negotiator certainly helps, but businesses that are seen by a provider as being a “safe bet” and are more likely to be profitable (to the provider) have a definite advantage when it comes to negotiating.
-If you’re running a new startup, you’ll have little or no negotiating power with JetPay (or any other provider), and will probably have to take what you can get – at least until your business grows to a higher level.
+If you’re running a new startup, you’ll have little or no negotiating power with NCR (or any other provider) and will probably have to take what you can get – at least until your business grows to a higher level.

-If you’re stuck on a tiered pricing plan, pay particular attention to the nonqualified transaction rate that will be listed on your Merchant Application.
+If you’re stuck on a tiered pricing plan, pay particular attention to the nonqualified transaction rate listed on your Merchant Application.
 Despite what any sales representative tries to tell you, the majority of your transactions will end up being either mid-qualified or nonqualified.
 Nonqualified rates can be two or even three times higher than qualified rates.
-The main reason so many transactions are considered nonqualified these days is because more and more consumers are signing up for rewards credit cards, and these cards are processed at a higher rate than non-rewards cards to offset the cost of the additional benefit (i.e., frequent flyer miles, cash back, etc.) conferred by using these types of cards.
-In other words, you (yes you, the merchant) are the one actually paying for those frequent flier miles.
+The main reason so many transactions are considered nonqualified these days is that more and more consumers are signing up for rewards credit cards.
+Rewards cards are processed at a higher rate than non-rewards cards to offset the cost of the additional benefit (e.g., frequent flyer miles, cash back, etc.) conferred by using these types of cards.
+In other words, merchants are the ones actually paying for those frequent flier miles.